Add

 • Estimated cost: Between €5,000 and €10,000 (or more)

-• Features: Fully customized design, animations, advanced filters, advanced filters, member sections, complex integrations (CRM, marketing automation), advanced dynamic functionalities.
+• Features: Fully custom design, animations, advanced filters, member sections, complex integrations (CRM, marketing automation), and advanced dynamic features.

 • Maintenance and support